SJ0769/Obsidian-Notes-SJ/content/Miscellaneous/Trivialism.md

 ## Meta-Trivialist Logics
 The formalization of trivialism above is also a formalization of extended modal realism (in the construction where you have both trivial and non-trivial worlds)
 ### Semantically-Closed Trivialist Logic
 A full 'god logic' which can refer to anything is an infinite meta-hierarchy consisting of the trivial logic at all stages in the hierarchy.
 I.e., We allow a semantically closed trivialist logic.
 - The differentiation between the types of trivial logics (T0-3) is done in the meta-languages (which is non-trivial).
-$\to$ This trivialist system would be 'infinitely complex', in that it forms an infinite Tarski hierarchy due to being semantically closed (kind of).

-Trivialist logics are all 'absorbing', meaning if you introduce any new statements (even if it is contradictory, meta or self-referential, paradoxical), it will then be affirmed as true.
+Trivialist logics are all 'absorbing', meaning if you introduce any new statements (even if it is contradictory) it will then be affirmed as true (as well as false)

-**Objective:** Make trivialist logic semantically closed, if the logic is truly 'trivial', then adding any new 'meta-statements' will not result in logically invalid (i.e., by inference rules) contradictions as from above.
-$\to$ Introduce a truth predicate within the language so that it may have full reigns over it's own system and statements.
-Trivialist logics do not inherently contain their own truth predicate and so first needs added into the language in order to be expressed (and 'absorbed').
+**Note:** Trivialist logics do not inherently contain their own truth predicate and so first needs added into the language in order to be expressed (and 'absorbed').

 Thus, we have a limitation of constructing a 'god logic' (i.e., talking about and affirming anything), in that the language must still have the expressive power and necessary syntax, which has to be added externally from the meta-theory.

 Not only is trivialist logic 'all-absorbing', but it is also 'self-extending'.
-Assuming the trivialist logic is strong enough to express Gödel-encoding and diagonalization, and given it is semantically closed, then since it has range over it's own semantics, it would be able to encode new syntactic expressions into the language (i.e., internally adding new symbols in the language or internally simulating its own expansions).
+Assuming the trivialist logic is strong enough to express Gödel encoding and diagonalization, and given it is semantically closed, then since it has range over it's own semantics, it would be able to encode new syntactic expressions into the language (i.e., internally adding new symbols in the language or internally simulating its own expansions).
 This newly defined syntax would be automatically be accepted as true due to trivialist logics being able to 'absorb' anything introduced.
 We would then require a separate notion of internal syntax (which can't exactly be pinned down due to trivialist logic proving anything about its own system, that is, we would have a syntactic collapse internally due to introduced contradictory syntax), and an external syntax defined w/in some outside meta-theory (which is assumably not trivial as to not cause a syntactic collapse externally as well).

+**Notes:**
-**Note:** We can have a notion of internal vs external syntax but not a notion of internal vs external semantics, as the semantics of language is inherently meta-theoretic.
+- We can have a notion of internal vs external syntax but not a notion of internal vs external semantics, as the semantics of language is inherently meta-theoretic (i.e., the object language does not have access to its semantics unlike its syntax, instead the semantics is defined in the metatheory).
+In the case of a semantically closed language $\mathscr{L}$, as mentioned below, $\mathscr{L}$ also undergoes a syntactic collapse via a 'self-extending' process, but as seen from an external (non-trivial) metatheory $\mathscr{L^*}$, $\mathscr{L}$ does have a proper syntax which is defined in $\mathscr{L^*}$ (this is the 'actual' syntax of $\mathscr{L}$).
+While both $\mathscr{L}$ and $\mathscr{L^*}$ 'agree' that $\mathscr{L}$ is semantically collapsed.
+- A language is semantically closed if and only if it is syntactically closed, semantically-closed $\implies$ syntactically-closed is seen above w/ the notion of self-extending syntax and encoding new syntax via semantic statements (e.g., it could Gödel encode "it is true that there are infinitely-long statements" which so now allows for infinite conjunctions & disjunctions, meanwhile it is also true that "there are only finitely-long statements").
+The case of syntactically-closed $\implies$ semantically-closed is trivial as it could then just add a truth predicate $T(x)$ into the syntax.
+Trivially, semantically-closed implies semantic collapse (Tarski's undefinability theorem) and also syntactically-closed implies a syntactic collapse.

 ### Uncountable Meta-hierarchy
 **Note:** You would still be able to study this semantically closed language at the level $\mathscr{L}_{\omega}$ which acts as the metalanguage for all $\mathscr{L}_{n}$ and where the framework of the Tarski hierarchy is formalized at the this level (you can always consider a further metalanguage).
-Thus, even though the language is semantically closed (and can consider essentially anything, including $n$-meta statements) and trivial, you can still study this language at an 'external' meta-language (usually, limit stages as given above), so it is not completely ineffable (assuming said metatheory is non-trivial).
+Thus, even though the language is semantically closed (and can consider essentially anything, including $n$-meta statements) and trivial, you can still study this language from an 'external' meta-language (usually, limit stages as given above), so it is not completely ineffable (assuming said metatheory is non-trivial in order to determine any meaningful results).
 If it were completely ineffable, w/in the modal logic framework, you wouldn't be able to 'know' if the logic is any of the T0-3 (i.e., consider the meta-statement "This logic is not T3").
-Furthermore, you wouldn't be able to tell if it is an invalid or valid trivialist logic (as these are semantic notions).
+Furthermore, you wouldn't be able to tell if it is an invalid or valid trivialist logic internally (as these are semantic notions), although very obviously we can tell that it is in fact invalid.

 $\to$ Even if we consider an uncountable (and non-recursive) Tarski hierarchy construction, it is not totally ineffable.
-Recall:
+**Recall:**
 	A Tarski hierarchy with uncountably-many levels uses a non-recursive syntax (and so is undecidable, the index of the levels can no longer be effectively enumerated).
 	$\implies$ We cannot differentiate between different levels (i.e., cannot say if $\varphi \in \mathscr{L}_{\alpha}$).
 Although, we 'know' that such a hierarchy technically consists one language.

-This is really only an issue for Tarski hierarchy with uncountably-many 'distinct' languages, and not the case of semantically-closed language where we can collapse the Tarski hierarchy to finitely-many levels (two levels will suffice, where both $\mathscr{L}_{0}=\mathscr{L}_{1}$) since it is really just a single language with range over it's own truth predicate.
+So one would think that we require a recursive syntax in order to talk about Tarskian hierarchies formally.
+However, this is really only an issue for Tarski hierarchy with uncountably-many 'distinct' languages, and not the case of semantically-closed language where we can collapse the Tarski hierarchy to two levels where both $\mathscr{L}_{0}=\mathscr{L}_{1}$ since it is really just a single language (although modelled as two-levels) with range over it's own truth predicate.
-	i.e., just don't consider an uncountably long Tarski hierarchy
+	i.e., Uncountably long Tarskian hierarchies can effectively be collapsed to the number of distinct languages, which in this case is one.
+This also means we can index levels w/ a proper-class of ordinals since it is technically just two levels

  In this context, a semantically closed trivial logic is not 'ineffable.'
 ## References
 [[Philosophy]]
 [[Modal Logic]]